-Our assessment of the reasons for these outcomes points primarily to a strong relationship between persistent absence and outcomes.
-PP students that had a greater than 90% attendance achieved a P8 of -0.55, those with less than 90% attendance had a P8 of -1.55 overall.
+Where students did not do so well we can see a strong relationship between persistent absence and outcomes.
+PP students that had a greater than 90% attendance achieved a P8 of -0.50, those with less than 90% attendance had a P8 of -1.25 overall.
 This disrupted the teaching of all subject areas and had a negative impact on these pupils' development to varying degrees, particularly in limiting opportunities to progress social and communication skills and independence.